Varamyr riding his snow bear - by Alex Aparin, © FFG

 When Haggon lay dying, Varamyr, resentful, stole his wolf, Greyskin, who Haggon had intended as his second life.
-At that point Varamyr was calling himself Varamyr Threeskins and then Fourskins after taking Greyskin.
+At that point Varamyr was calling himself Varamyr Threeskins, and then Fourskins after taking Greyskin.
 Over the years, Varamyr died eight more times while wearing the skins of other creatures.
 However, his power grew and he was known to ride into battle on the back of a 13-foot tall female snow bear.
-He had a hall of moss, mud and hew logs, which had been Haggon's before he died.
+He had a hall of moss, mud, and hewn logs, which had been Haggon's before he died.
 He became a lord, with a dozen villages paying him homage.
-When he wanted a woman from the villages, he would send his shadowcat to stalk her until she came to him, whether she wanted to or not.
+When he wanted to have sex with a woman from the villages, he would send his shadowcat to stalk her until she came to him, whether she wanted to or not.
 A few of the women had relatives who would try to save them by slaying the warg; Varamyr killed them, but claimed not to harm the women, only taking a hank of hair from each.
 Some of the women became pregnant, but all of Varamyr's children were small and weak, and none had the ability to skinchange.
 Eventually Mance Rayder sought an alliance with Varamyr.
 Varamyr agreed and was a part of Mance's host beneath the Wall.

 A Storm of Swords

 Varamyr uses Orell's eagle to scout Castle Black during the battle beneath the Wall.
 He takes early notice of Stannis Baratheon's arrival at the Wall thanks to the eagle.
 Melisandre burns the eagle with her magic, causing Varamyr to briefly go insane and lose control of all his animals.
 The beasts then rampage through the camp and flee.

 A Dance with Dragons